twisted/txmongo/README.rst

 Run `make env` to create clean hacking environment with `virtualenv`.
 Run `make` to torture your code with tests and code style tools.

+Take a look in Makefile for commonly used commands and tools we use to develop.

 Packages
 --------